KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/product-introductions.md

 #### No Gas Fees

 There are no gas fees with Antara.
-Regardless of how many processes a Antara module requires, running an instance of the module will only need a single transaction fee, paid in your blockchain’s coin.
+Regardless of how many processes an Antara module requires, running an instance of the module will only need a single transaction fee, paid in your blockchain’s coin.

 #### Antara Module Library